valdezpa09/homio/README.md

 ## **Main Cards**

-These are currently the cards I have setup, there are more to come.
+These are currently the cards I have setup, there are more to come in the future.

 ## **homio_room**

-The homio_room card acts as the top visual banner for each room or area on your dashboard.
+The homio room card acts as the top visual banner for each room or area on your dashboard.
 It typically includes a large background image, room name, temperature/humidity readouts, and optional motion detection feedback.

 This card is intended to be used once per room dashboard, placed at the top for an immersive overview.

-Make sure to use the template named homio_room for the custom button card as per the example below
+Make sure to use the template named homio_room for the custom button card as per the example below.
+The variables avilable on this card are in the table below.

 ### `Variables`